NJ TRANSIT & COVID-19: Your Ride To Recovery

 NJ TRANSIT is committed to monitoring ridership across our system in order to safely align service to meet returning demand across bus, rail, light-rail and ACCESS LINK during our region's recovery.
 To inform our operational decisions as we prepare for our customers’ return, we have been actively leveraging data, tools, and regional information sources to monitor and identify projected trends in ridership and customer behavior.
 This comprehensive trend analysis will continue throughout the recovery period to ensure our recovery plans will remain flexible, responsive, and data-driven.

 Throughout our recovery, NJ TRANSIT service levels will be guided by the latest health recommendations and policies.
-NJ TRANSIT will continue to monitor ridership to manage capacity in accordance with the Governor’s Executive Order 125.
+NJ TRANSIT will continue to monitor ridership to manage capacity in accordance with the Governor’s Executive Orders 125 and 165.

 - BUS: NJ TRANSIT has resumed full bus service, system-wide, and is monitoring ridership and developments closely.
 Changes in service will be announced using all available communications tools, including Twitter, Facebook, Platform Screens, the NJ TRANSIT Mobile App and our Schedules page.

-- RAIL: NJ TRANSIT continues to operate an enhanced Holiday rail schedule with extra trains and crews strategically deployed around the system if needed.
-Full weekday service will resume on Monday, July 6.
+- RAIL: Full weekday service resumed on Monday, July 6.
 Changes in service will be announced using available communications tools, including Twitter, Facebook, Platform Screens, the NJ TRANSIT Mobile App, our Schedules page.

-- LIGHT RAIL: NJ TRANSIT continues to operate a modified, Holiday light rail service, and is monitoring ridership and developments closely.
-Full weekday service will resume on Monday, July 6.
+- LIGHT RAIL: Full weekday service resumed on Monday, July 6.
 Changes in service will be announced using available communications tools, including Twitter, Facebook, Platform Screens, the NJ TRANSIT Mobile App, our Schedules page.